TaygaHoshi/GW2TeamGenerator/README.md

 ## Important Note
-This project has been abandoned, and it is being succeeded by a more generalized and optimized SaaS project.
-The said SaaS project is still in development.
+This project has been abandoned, and it is being succeeded by a more generalized and optimized SaaS project without connection to any specific video game.

 ---
 ## GW2TeamGenerator